16 Things to Buy From a Pawn Shop

 9. Video games

 Pawn shops sell gaming systems – and the video games that go with them.
-You can get discounted video games at a pawn shop and still get the same fun you’d get with a new game.
+You can get discounted video games at a pawn shop and still have the same fun with a new game.

-However, it’s important when buying used video games to check the disc for scratches.
+However, it’s important to check the disc for scratches when buying used video games.
 A few scratches typically won’t affect quality as long as they’re not too deep.
 But if a game disc has a lot of scratches or deep scratches, you may want to pass it by.

-Another option: check on the shop’s return policy.
+Another option is to check on the shop’s return policy.
 Also, see if they’ll allow you to try out the game right in the store.
 Some pawn shops will let you try video games (and gaming systems) before you buy them.

-When it comes to buying gaming consoles and other electronic items from pawn shops, warranties and return policies are of the utmost importance.
-If a shop doesn’t stand behind what it sells, you may want to look elsewhere, such as a Gamestop store.
+When buying gaming consoles and other electronic items from pawn shops, warranties and return policies are of the utmost importance.
+If a shop doesn’t stand behind what it sells, you may want to look elsewhere, such as a GameStop store.

 10. Comic books